- When an employee loses their job, unemployment insurance pays out to ensure the individual is properly supported for the time being.

 No one plans to lay off staff or close their business, even if it's only temporary.
 However, when a small business owner shuts their doors for any reason, whether it's due to retirement or a potential recession, employees quickly become former employees.
-Unemployment insurance gives your employees some financial security while they look for a new job.
+Unemployment insurance gives your workers some financial security while they're without income.

 Unemployment insurance came into effect nationwide as part of the Social Security Act of 1935 as a way to assist the unemployed during the Great Depression and its recovery.
 It is a federally mandated and regulated program, but eligibility and payment amounts are determined at a state level.

-In most states, unemployment insurance is funded through taxes employers pay on behalf of their employees.
-(In some states, employees pay this tax directly).
+In most states, unemployment benefits are funded through taxes employers pay on behalf of their employees.
+In some states, employees pay this tax.
 These taxes are directed to a state-controlled reserve fund.
 When an employee loses their job, the insurance will then pay out to ensure the individual receives some financial support for the time being.

-"The employer reserve fund, which is made up of 3-7% of an employee's gross wages, depending on the individual state, is backed by a reserve fund controlled by the state," said Jim Bell Sr., founder and CEO of Abel HR.
+"The employer reserve fund, which is made up of 3% to 7% of an employee's gross wages, depending on the individual state, is backed by a reserve fund controlled by the state," said Jim Bell Sr., founder and CEO of Abel HR.
 "If that fails, the federal government lends money to ensure unemployed workers are paid.
 All businesses must pay into unemployment insurance, except for certain nonprofits."

 "One of the biggest misconceptions held by many business owners and managers is that unemployment insurance is a fixed, uncontrollable tax," said Bell.
 "This concept could not be further from the truth.
 Unemployment insurance costs can be controlled from the moment a business starts."